egoist/vuepack/README.md

 ## Note

-I highly recommend you to use [vbuild](https://github.com/egoist/vbuild) instead, you can develop Vue.js app with no-config until you need it.
+I highly recommend you to try [Poi](https://github.com/egoist/poi), you can develop Vue.js app with no-config until you need it.
 Less boilerplate code, more happiness ❤️

+Here's the plan for [VuePack 4.0](https://github.com/egoist/vuepack/issues/136), you can support my work by [donating](https://github.com/egoist/donate) or joining the development.

 ## Features

 - Vue 2 / Vue-router / Vuex